Rad586/Forget-Me-Not/README.md

 <summary>Changelog: </summary>

+### **2.8.0 hf**
+  - Disabled leaves' random tick for better performance(kjs).
+Won't affect leaf decay.
+  - More entities are leashable now.
+Added fish on a leash.
+  - Doors deal more knockback.
+  - Being hit by silverfish damages your main hand item(kjs).
+  - Skeletons wont target magma cubes.
+  - Moss carpets are replaceable now.
+  - Gui scale is 4 by default, as it's designed for.

 ### **2.8.0**
   - Added biome temperature system(kjs).
 Of course it includes nether biomes.
   - Mobs can now kill slimes/magma cubes/villagers/players to evolve themselves(kjs).